omartinez182/AutoML-Modern-Art-Classification/README.md

 ## Dataset

-To get the required data I used the dataset placed under the public domain from The Museum of Modern Art (MoMA) Collection repository.
-[The Museum of Modern Art (MoMA) Collection repository](https://github.com/MuseumofModernArt/collection/tree/v1.6).
+To get the required data I used the dataset placed under the public domain from [The Museum of Modern Art (MoMA) Collection repository](https://github.com/MuseumofModernArt/collection/tree/v1.6).

 ## Disclaimer